wasimnaveed/marketing-agency-refactor/README.md

 ## Summary

-Refactor a marketing agency website to use semantic HTML
+Refactoring a marketing agency website to make it more accessible and increase the user-engagement.
+Semantic HTML elements were added, comments were added and the page now has a logical structure.
+Alt attributes were added for all images and was described.
+Search Engine Optimization nav link was fixed and also some duplicate class names in CC were removed and replaced with generic class names in HTL.

 ## Deployed App